-Applications must be made to the home local authority.
-For Nottinghamshire residents applications can be made online at www.nottinghamshire.gov.uk or by telephoning 0300 500 80 80.
+Applications must be made to Nottinghamshire County Council online at www.nottinghamshire.gov.uk or by telephoning 0300 500 80 80.

-Applications for admission to year groups other than the intake year group will be considered in relation to the published admission limit which applied when the year group was first admitted to the school, subject to infant class size restrictions.
+Applications for admission to year groups other than the intake year group will be considered in relation to the published admission limit which applied when the year group was first admitted to the school, subject to class size restrictions.
 If places are available within the year group, the child will be admitted.
 If there are more applications than places available, the oversubscription criteria above will be used to determine which child can be offered a place.